susieor/ppp-hr-sql/README.md

 Python scripts can be run inside Power BI or a Python environment using the dataset exported from SQL.

-Notes for Reviewers
+## Notes for Reviewers

 This repository contains only the SQL and Python logic used for the analysis.
 All scripts are structured to run independently, and the enrichment steps in 02_data_enrichment.sql match those described in the methodology section of the written report.
-The queries in 03_analysis.sql and the Python scripts reflect the metrics and visuals presented in the final dashboard.
+The queries in 03_analysis.sql and the Python scripts reflect the metrics and visuals presented in the appendices for the dashboard.